 At the hotel

-Helipad, acres of grounds, gallery and free WiFi throughout.
-In rooms: TV with DVD player (a DVD library is available to guests), underfloor heating, air-conditioning, barbecue and kitchenette with tea- and coffee-making facilities, microwave, toaster, and double refrigerator.
+Acres of grounds, gallery and free WiFi throughout.
+In rooms: TV, underfloor heating, air-conditioning, kitchenette with tea- and coffee-making facilities.

 Our favourite rooms